 It’s not hard to understand why they want all this stuff.
-If you sell things people don’t really need your profits are hostage to the whims of fashion, but if you have a monopoly on all the things people can’t live without your profits are guaranteed for life.
+If you sell things people don’t really need, your profits are hostage to the whims of fashion, but if you have a monopoly on all the things people can’t live without then your profits are guaranteed for life.

-The last time the Super-Rich had that kind of monopoly it caused the Wall Street Crash of 1929, the Great Depression and the outbreak of the Second World War just 10 years later.
+The last time the Super-Rich had that kind of monopoly it caused the Wall Street Crash of 1929, which lead to the Great Depression, which was only ended by the outbreak of the Second World War just 10 years later.

-In January 1941, six months after Nazi forces had surrounded the whole root and core and brain of the British Army and driven them into the sea at Dunkirk, Picture Post ran a photo story explaining where it had all gone wrong:
+In January 1941, six months after Nazi forces had surrounded what Winston Churchill later called “the whole root and core and brain” of the British Army and driven them into the sea at Dunkirk, Picture Post ran a photo story explaining where it had all gone wrong:

 THE TRAGIC TALE THAT MUST NOT BE REPEATED: A TWO MINUTE HISTORY OF THE YEARS 1918-1939